weblabdeusto/weblablib/docs/source/quickstart.rst

 Adding basic settings
 ~~~~~~~~~~~~~~~~~~~~~

-There are three mandatory variables that you have to configure in weblablib:
+There are two mandatory variables that you have to configure in weblablib:

 .. tabularcolumns:: |p{6.5cm}|p{8.5cm}|

 ================================= =========================================
-``WEBLAB_CALLBACK``               The student will be redirected by
-                                  WebLab-Deusto to one URL containing a
-                                  one-time secret.
-This parameter
-                                  establishes the begining of the URL.
-                                  You don't need to use it for anything
-                                  else.
 ``WEBLAB_USERNAME``               WebLab-Deusto has a pair of credentials
                                   representing a particular WebLab-Deusto
                                   instance in a particular laboratory.